 Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP the Magazine.

-As the highly contagious omicron variant races around the world, managing to evade masks, vaccines and boosters, it feels easier than ever to get COVID-19 – and easier than ever to give COVID to someone else.
-For Brantley, a lot of her initial guilt came from ruining the holidays, and once she realized her kids were suffering, her guilt intensified.
+As the highly contagious omicron variants and the even more contagious BA.5 subvariant race around the world, managing to evade masks, vaccines and boosters, it feels easier than ever to get COVID-19 – and easier than ever to give COVID to someone else.

 Practice COVID compassion

-Brantley is not alone in feeling guilty about passing along the virus.
+Green is not alone in feeling guilty about passing along the virus.
 It’s something that Elizabeth Cohen, a therapist in New York City, is seeing in her patients.
 “A lot of people are grappling with the guilt of having passed COVID to someone else,” she says.
 “People feel like, ‘If I’m a good person, I would have protected everybody.’
-And it’s like, no, you are a good person — it’s that this virus is super sneaky.”
+And it’s like, ‘No, you are a good person — it’s that this virus is super sneaky.' ”

-That’s why she gets frustrated when she hears her patients are feeling culpable.
-“If it’s a hurricane and you get wet, that’s not your fault, right?”
-McBride says.
+McBride gets frustrated when she hears her patients are feeling culpable about spreading the virus after taking precautions.
+“If it’s a hurricane and you get wet, that’s not your fault, right?” she says.

-It’s that mentality that frustrates McBride.
+It’s that mentality that McBride wants her patients to strive for.
 “We have to realize that getting COVID and spreading COVID is not a moral failure,” she says.
 “It's really important to take the shame away from getting sick and accidentally infecting someone else, because this virus is so contagious.
 It's sort of inevitable that we will all be exposed to it at some point.”